Marlyn Meltzer: ENIAC

 Meltzer, alongside Kathleen Antonelli, Jean Jennings Bartik, Frances Elizabeth Holberton, Frances Spence and Ruth Teitelbaum, were the original six programmers of ENIAC, a project that originally began in secret at the Moore School of Electrical Engineering at the University of Pennsylvania in 1943.

 ENIAC was a huge machine full of black panels and switches, containing 17,468 vacuum tubes, 7,200 crystal diodes, 1500 relays, 70,000 resistors, 10,000 capacitors and approximately 5,000,000 hand-soldered joints.
-It weighed more than 30 short tons, occupied 167m2 and consumed 150kW of electricity.
+It weighed more than 30 short tons, occupied 167m2 and consumed 150 kW of electricity.
 Its huge power requirement led to a rumor that the lights across Philadelphia would dim every time it was switched on.

 ENIAC was unveiled to the public on February 14, 1946, making headlines across the country.

 Although mentioned in Woman of the ENIAC at the time, little recognition was attributed to the women working on the computer, with attention focused on the male engineers who built the machine.
 Meltzer resigned from the team in 1947 to get married before ENIAC was relocated to the Aberdeen Proving Grounds.

 In 1997, Meltzer was inducted into the Women in Technology International Hall of Fame, along with the other original ENIAC programmers.
 This award was established in 1996 by WITI to "recognize, honor, and promote the outstanding contributions women make to the scientific and technological communities that improve and evolve our society".